SAMQ-debug/perspective-aware-vision-inspector-/README.md

 A high number of ORB matches alone does not prove that the object was correctly located.
 The RANSAC inlier count and the visual position of the projected quadrilateral should be considered together.

-## Academic use

-Run the experiment yourself, inspect the generated outputs, and write the final observations in your own words.
-Do not claim results that you did not execute.